 Barking Dogs Complaints

-The Cat and Dog By-law regulates barking dog issues.
+The Responsible Pet Ownership By-law regulates barking dog issues.
 Excessive and continuous barking can be considered an offence and owners could be subject to a fine.

 Contact Animal Services to file a noise complaint if the owner of the barking dog is not cooperative.
 We will visit the owner and provide education about the requirements of the by-law.
 Enforcement action may be taken if a barking problem persists.